-There are no EPA-approved TMDLs within the jurisdictions of the Task Force membership.
+There are no additional impaired water bodies within the permitted areas added to the latest EPA-approved 303(d) list or the Texas Integrated Report of Surface Water Quality for CWA Sections 305(b) and 303(d).
+There are no EPA-approved TMDLs within the jurisdiction of the Task Force membership.
 Moreover, the SWMP is not subject to Part II.D.4.a.
 With regards to bacteria source determination and the bacteria impairment program associated with the SWMP (Chapter 8 of the SWMP), the Task Force has developed a workgroup to assist in developing a source determination strategy that includes review of pertinent historical literature, assessing existing EPA (RCRA, CERCLA, etc.), TCEQ (MSW, LPST, etc.) and other similar permit/registration databases, review of local health department records, review of past and active local and/or regional study findings, and review of other pertinent documentation.
-The assessment is still ongoing and no reporting of this information is not available at this time.
+The assessment is still ongoing, and no reporting of this information is available currently.
 The Task Force will continue the assessment during the new permit period.
 The Task Force will identify BMPs and ensure that the SWMP includes focused BMPs, along with corresponding measurable goals, that the permittee will implement, to reduce, the discharge of pollutant(s) of concern that contribute to the impairment of the water body.
 The timeline of this BMP will be adjusted accordingly.
 It is important to note that the Task Force is leading 4 TCEQ NPS CWA Chapter 319 watershed projects and is a key partner in a 5th watershed project in the LRGV.
 All 5 projects are addressing bacteria concerns.
-An active bacteria workgroupwill continue to work with the TCEQ to address bacteria pollutants.
+An active bacteria workgroup will continue to work with the TCEO to address bacteria pollutants.